-And so first day I arrived at seven because I knew the first day should not be late and I didn't know what to do.
+And so first day I arrived at seven because I knew the first day you should not be late and I didn't know what to do.
 So I just sat there.
 I had my notebook.
-I tried not to get in the way and actually the first day she put attention to you and so I wasn't formally introduced like, hi, I'm Brad.
-Hi, I'm Ramona.
-But um, she comes over and she, she will ask you, um, who you are, um, where you came from in terms of not really like I'm from Pittsburgh, but like where you came from in terms of who are your teachers, uh, kind of what was your experience before and you know, she gets kind of your, uh, your history and um, it wasn't formal, it was fairly informal.
-You just observed and watched and you just stood there and you, um, if she wanted you to do some things, she would say something.
-And um, over time that started to change.
-So first you would kind of observe or uh, either standing right next to her if she asked you to or by, um, observing elsewhere out of the way.
-And then over time she would say, okay, I want you to come and work with me with this client right now.
+I tried not to get in the way, and actually the first day she put attention to you.
+So I wasn't formally introduced like, "Hi, I'm Brett."
+"Hi, I'm Romana."
+But she comes over and she will ask you, who you are, where you came from in terms of not really like I'm from Pittsburgh, but like where you came from in terms of who are your teachers, kind of what was your experience before and she kind of gets your history, and it wasn't formal.
+It was fairly informal.
+You just observed and watched and you just stood there and if she wanted you to do something, she would say something.
+And over time that started to change.
+So first you would kind of observe, either standing right next to her if she asked you to or by, observing elsewhere out of the way.
+And then over time she would say, "Okay, I want you to come and work with me with this client right now."

 And she would teach them, but every once in a while, she might put her hand on the client and give them a stretch and sometimes she would put her hand there, and she'd put my hand on top and her hand on top.
 And she'd say, "Feel that?
 This is the type of stretch I want you to give.
 Now I want you to give him that stretch."
 Then the next week, you're supposed to give this stretch.
 And then about three weeks later, maybe not even weeks, but over a series of time, you actually were giving that client that session.
 So that's how it was when you worked with Romana.
 But everyone had a little bit of a different situation.